-40. 16 i.
-Where applicable, target group (e.g. domestic/commercial/in dustrial, rural/urban, grid- connected/off-grid) and distribution mechanisms (e.g. direct installation); In section A.7 of the CPA-DD, the CPA has already demonstrated that the CPA is implemented within the geographical boundaries of Ethiopia.
-The CPA will further demonstrate the target group in section A.5. of the CPA-DD.
-As documented in section A.5 of the CPA-DD, the CPA is implemented in: 16 j Where applicable, the conditions related to sampling requirements for the PoA in accordance with the "Standard for sampling and surveys for CDM project activities and programme of activities" ; Sampling will be carried out in line with the "Standard for sampling and surveys for CDM project activities and programme of activities version 04.1 and latest guidelines for Sampling and surveys for CDM project activities and programmes of activities As evidenced in section D.7.2 of the CPA-DD, the CPA has established sampling procedures that are in line with the CDM requirements 16 k.
-Where applicable, the conditions that ensure that every CPA in aggregate meets the small- scale or microscale threshold criteria and remains within those thresholds throughout the crediting period of the CPA; The cumulative number of units distributed under each CPA will not exceed 45 MWth.
-As evidenced by the technical specification of each cook stove and the maximum number of cook stoves that can be distributed in the CPA as provided in emission reduction spread sheet, the cook stove units: 16 I. Where applicable, the requirements for the debundling check, in case CPAs belong to small-scale (SSC) or microscale project categories.
-In accordance with the methodological tool: Assessment of debundling for small-scale project activities version 04.0, paragraph 17, if each of the independent subsystems/measures (e.g biogas digester, solar home system) included in the CPA of a PoA is no larger that 1% of the small scale thresholds defined in the methodology applied, then that CPA is exempted from performing a de-bundling check i.e considering as not being a de-bundled component of a large scale activity.
-The CPA has already demonstrated in eligibility criteria 16i that it comprises of distribution of energy efficient cook stoves powered by a As evidenced by the technical description/manufacturer specification of the cook stoves, each independent units (cook stove):
+CDM-SSC-PoA-DD-FORM 16 i.
+Where applicable, targe group (e.e. domestic/commercial/in dustrial, rural/urban grid- connected/off-grid and distributio mechanisms (e.g. direc installation); the CPA has already demonstrated that the CPA is implemented within the geographical boundaries of Ethiopia.
+The CPA will further CPA is implemented in: sampling requirement for the PoA i accordance with th "Standard for samplin and surveys for CD project activities an o line with the "Standard for sampling and surveys for CDM project activities and programme of activities g version 04.1 and latest guidelines for Sampling and D.7.2 of the CPA-DD, the CPA has established sampling procedures that are in line with the CDM requirements conditions that ensur that every CPA i aggregate meets th n CPA will not exceed 45 MWth. e or d s case CPAs belong t emethodologicaltool:nAssessment of debundling forosmall-scaleprojectorversion 04.0, paragraph 17, if specification of the cook stoves, each independent units (cook stove):

 renewable source to multiple locations (households/communities/ SMEs).
-The CPA will therefore have to meet the following additional eligibility criteria in order to be exempted from performing a de-bundling check. -- --- --
+The CPA will therefore have to meet the following additional eligibility criteria in